avrilcoghlan/LittleBookofRBioinformatics/src/installr.rst

 Acknowledgements
 ----------------

-Thank you to Noel O'Boyle for helping in using Sphinx, `http://sphinx.pocoo.org <http://sphinx.pocoo.org>`_, to create this document, and github, `https://github.com/ <https://github.com/>`_, to store different versions of the document as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, to build and distribute this document.
+For very helpful comments and suggestions for improvements on the installation instructions, thank you very much to Friedrich Leisch and Phil Spector.

 Contact
 -------

-I will be grateful if you will send me (`Avril Coghlan <http://www.ucc.ie/microbio/avrilcoghlan/>`_) corrections or suggestions for improvements to my email address a.coghlan@ucc.ie
+I will be very grateful if you will send me (`Avril Coghlan <http://www.ucc.ie/microbio/avrilcoghlan/>`_) corrections or suggestions for improvements to my email address a.coghlan@ucc.ie

 License